General guidelines for students choosing options

 - In most cases AS Level subjects provide a very good basis for further study at tertiary level.
 However, a number of degree courses (BE/BHSc/BPharm) require applicants to have full A Levels in one or more Sciences and/or Mathematics.

 - If you are intending to apply to overseas universities you are strongly advised to complete at least three A-Levels.

 To ensure that students do not choose courses with too narrow a focus, these restrictions apply:

 - You may only choose two of Accounting, Business Studies and Economics

 - AS or A Level Graphics or Product Design but not both.

-2) Students who are studying the NCEA Pathway course in 2019:
+2) Students who are studying the NCEA Pathway course:

 - New Zealand Universities rank applicants for admission to all courses on the basis of their best 80 Level 3 credits over a maximum of five subjects.

 - You may choose a maximum of two of Design, Painting or Photography.

 - You may choose a maximum of two of Accounting, Business Studies or Economics.